 Product managers are not the only ones who have access to this roadmap.
-Members of other departments need access to this team members, or departments.

-roadmap to update their tasks and stay informed.
+Members of other departments need access to this roadmap to update their tasks and stay informed.

 Technology roadmap / IT roadmap

 Also known as the IT Roadmap, the technology roadmap outlines a business's strategy for their software.